edith1126/employee_attrition/README.md

 # human-resource-analytics

-Why are our best and most experienced employees leaving prematurely?
-Have fun with this database and try to predict which valuable employees will leave next.
+In this dataset, we are trying to 1) analyze why are our best and most experienced employees leaving prematurely,
+                                  2) predict which valuable employees will leave next.

 Fields in the dataset include:

 * Employee satisfaction level
 * Last evaluation